th3f0r3ign3r/DNSSEC/README.md

 ```

 ## Architecture
-For the implementation here, we use 4 Servers like :
+For the implementation of our project, we use 4 Servers like :
-* Root Server "."
+* Root Server
-* TLD Server (.com)
+* TLD Server
 * Recursif Server
-* Reference Server (example.com)
+* Reference Server

 And finally we also use a client machine.

 The Architecture of our implementation look like this